substance/dar/README.md

 There are two types of contents:

-- Documents:  Those are meant to be manipulated by a visual editor, and typically stored as XML or JSON.
+- Documents:  Those are meant to be manipulated by a visual editor, and typically stored as XML/HTML or JSON.
 - Assets: Regular files which can be used from any document.
 For instance, two documents could embed the same image.

 ## Designed for research and scientific publishing